 Around the world, dance exams are recognized in many different styles.
 Exams and assessments are very important as they are used to help a dancer get better in the style, they are dancing in.
-Exams are also used to motivate and reward students of all ages and abilities.
-Dancing exams help creativity and musicality, providing opportunities to progress and achieve.
+Dance exams are also used to motivate and reward students of all ages and abilities.
+In doing so dancing exams help creativity and musicality, providing opportunities to progress and achieve.
 They are not just professional or young dancers who take exams, age is no barrier to success.
-Exams can be taken at any stage of your life or career you can develop your fitness, musicality and artistry.
+These dance exams can be taken at any stage of your life or career you can develop your fitness, musicality and artistry.

 Dancers can range in age from 2 to 60+!

 The exams don’t just happen in academic schools, they’re done in dance studios too.
 But why are these exams so important?

 An exam gives each student a goal to work to and let them achieve it.
 But what your child needs to do to get the goal is probably something they can’t easily learn from the four corners of their academic school.